AcademySoftwareFoundation/OpenTimelineIO/contrib/opentimelineio_contrib/application_plugins/hiero/README.md

 Limitations:
 ----
-* Clips with audio get exported as two or more clips according to track count.
-Import of such media will get treated as individual clips rather than one
 * Tags/markers are applied to both clips and track items on import if no metadata indicates source type.